crdant/bootstrap/README.md

 1. Add concourse to the environment with `concourse.sh`.
 1. (optional) Add LDAP to the environment with `ldap.sh`.
 1. Set the environment variable `PIVNET_TOKEN` to your Pivotal Network API token.
+1. An SSH key in your `.ssh` directory named `concourse_github` with the public key registered with your Github account.
 1. Add secrets under `concourse/pcf/deploy-pcf` path for your Google Cloud Storage S3-compatible access key id (`gcp_storage_access_key`) and secret access key (`gcp_storage_secret_key`) in vault.
 1. Running the `pcf.sh` now will load [PCF Platform Automation with Concourse](https://network.pivotal.io/products/pcf-automation), nee [PCF Pipelines](https://github.com/pivotal-cf/pcf-pipelines), into the Concourse you just installed and trigger the right jobs to install PCF.